Bounded Termination of Monotonicity-Constraint Transition Systems: Conclusion

 \section{Conclusion}

 The Monotonicity Constraint abstraction came into being specifically for the purpose of termination analysis~\cite{CT:99,LS:97,Sa:91}.
 It is natural to wish to extend termination proofs into complexity bounds.
 This work does it for the MC framework.
 For abstract programs, the complexity problem is to bound the length of transition sequences.
 Pleasantly, we find that the problem is decidable, and its computational complexity is the same as termination.
 An interesting conclusion is that a bound exists if and only if a polynomial one does (a different kind of statement than stating that a certain analysis tool only finds polynomial bounds!).
-We have investigated the problem of obtaining polynomials of minimum degree, and found that to be also computable and in PSPACE.

 Since we are dealing with abstract programs, the question of relating these bounds to complexity of the concrete program arises.
 We illustrate how the polynomial bound may mean polynomial time, space or a polynomial exponent.
 In fact, classes PTIME, PSPACE and EXPTIME may all be captured by very simple abstraction of programs to constraint systems.